Man shot by homeowner after attempted break-in appears in court

 ALBUQUERQUE, N.M.
-(KRQE)- A man who police said tried breaking into a home in the heights before getting shot by the homeowner appeared in court Sunday morning.
+(KRQE) – A man who police said tried breaking into a home in the Albuquerque Heights before getting shot by the homeowner appeared in court Sunday morning.

 Isaac Andujo is charged with felony residential burglary following the incident Friday.
 Police said neighbors heard screaming and three gunshots ringing from the home off of Indian School and Tramway around 5:30 a.m. and then called the police.